noobshow/terms/merchant_declaration/hk.md

 2. Confirming that the FDMS Agreement is incorporated by reference into this Settlement Account Nomination;

-3. Authorising FDMS with respect to funds received by FDMS or its bank from the card associations in respect of transactions processed on your behalf under the FDMS Agreement (“Settlement Funds”) to pay the balance of the Settlement Funds after deduction of certain charges, deductions and withholdings permitted under the Stripe Services Agreement and the FDMS Agreement (the “Net Settlement Funds”) to Earthport PLC (your agent mentioned in item 5 below) whom you have appointed to receive the Net Settlement Funds on your behalf into settlement accounts in the name of Earthport PLC (the “Settlement Accounts”).
+3. Authorising FDMS with respect to funds received by FDMS or its bank from the card associations in respect of transactions processed on your behalf under the FDMS Agreement ("Settlement Funds") to pay the balance of the Settlement Funds after deduction of certain charges, deductions and withholdings permitted under the Stripe Services Agreement and the FDMS Agreement (the "Net Settlement Funds") to Earthport PLC (your agent mentioned in item 5 below) whom you have appointed to receive the Net Settlement Funds on your behalf into settlement accounts in the name of Earthport PLC (the "Settlement Accounts").

 4. Acknowledging that payment of the Net Settlement Funds into the Settlement Accounts maintained by Earthport PLC shall constitute complete, full and final settlement of our obligations to pay Settlement Funds to your nominated Settlement Accounts, and our obligation to settle transactions acquired by you in accordance with and pursuant to the terms of the FDMS Agreement;